facebookresearch/t2motion/README.md

 We use blender to render the SMPL sequence, please install it from [here](https://www.blender.org/download/releases/2-93/).
 We build and test the code on blender 2.93, but higher version may also work.

 ## Data Preparation
-Please download the annotation from [Here](), and SMPLH human motion data from [AMASS](https://amass.is.tue.mpg.de/).
+Please download SMPLH human motion data from [AMASS](https://amass.is.tue.mpg.de/).
 Currently, our model is trained with SMPLH body model, so please select the "SMPL+H G" icon in the download page.
 After downloading, please change the "$path_to_amass" to where the AMASS dataset is downloaded and "$path_to_extracted_feature_folder" to the place where you want to store the extracted features.
 Then run
 ```bash